-Important tip: we strongly advise that you use RDP session only in conjunction with the OpenVPN or other VPN service available.
-However, amending the default port for Remote Desktop tool will make a possible hack a bit more complex as hackers use to investigate/attack common ports to get access to your computer or server.
+Important tip: we strongly advise that you use the RDP session only in conjunction with the OpenVPN or other VPN service available.
+However, amending the default port for the Remote Desktop tool will make a possible hack a bit more complex as hackers use to investigate/attack common ports to get access to your computer or server.

 Another important piece of advice: when you have a specific shortcut to get connected to your remote desktop server, make sure you provide it with the new settings that reflect the change of the port number.
 Failure to do so will not let you connect properly.